thibautvalour/-NLP_Intent_classification/README.md

 <img src="https://github.com/thibautvalour/NLP_Intent_classification/blob/main/Architecture.png" width="500">

-More details about the models and their results can be found in `report.pdf`
+More details about the models and their results can be found in `openreview_report.pdf`

 ## Running the code